Honorary Chair, Advisory Group, WRI Ross Center for Sustainable Cities

 Mayor Marcio Lacerda

-He spent his childhood and his adolescence in Inhapim, Minas Gerais state and, when he was 17 years old, he moved to Belo Horizonte, where he studied at the Federal Technical School and got his first job in 1965 in the Telephone Company of Minas Gerais.
+Marcio Lacerda is a businessman, married, with three children.
+He spent his childhood and his adolescence in Inhapim, Minas Gerais state and, when he was 17 years old, he moved to Belo Horizonte, where he studied at the Federal Technical School.
+Marcio Lacerda got his first job in 1965 at the Telephone Company of Minas Gerais.

 Vice President - Sustainability - Related Companies